nachodevV2/refine/README.md

 ### Refine™ IDE

-Refine has a truly advanced IDE (Integrated Development Environment) for developers who need some prompts when developing their projects
+Refine has a truly advanced IDE (Integrated Development Environment) for developers who need some prompts when developing their projects.
+With a trained IDE based on some of the best software on the market, it will be very easy to make your scripts using Refine.

+---

+### Refine™